CompileCorp/Shift/wiki/Shift.Wiki/architecture/migration-planner.md

 - Reports extra indexes (indexes in actual but not in target) via `ExtraIndexReport`

 **Index Matching Rules**:
-- Field names are compared case-insensitively
+- Field names are compared case-insensitively (after normalization)
 - Field order matters for multi-column indexes
 - Unique vs non-unique indexes are treated as different
 - Extra indexes are reported but not included in migration steps